FormidableLabs/formideploy/README.md

 $ formideploy deploy --staging --dryrun # Skips actual deploy
 $ formideploy deploy --staging

-# ... which should be scripted in package.json up as ...
+# ... which should be scripted in package.json as ...
+$ yarn deploy:stage --dryrun
-$ yarn deploy:staging
+$ yarn deploy:stage
 ```

 And then look for at the terminal logs for staging website to view, e.g.: